ramirocabral/aws-solutions-architect-associate-notes-SAAC03/networks/VPC.md

 - private subnet
 - virtual private gatway
 - internet gateway
-- recommended to extend network into the cloud and some ressource are internet facing
+- recommended to extend network into the cloud and some resource are internet facing

 #### VPC with private subnet and AWS Site-to-Site [[VPN]]
 - private subnet